 For many patients with the classic bat wing type of problem, a formal brachioplasty will be required.
 This will involve an excision or skin tightening from the armpit down to the elbow.
 While this is a significant scar to accept, this approach will deliver a superior dramatic result.

 Modern brachioplasty practiced by Dr Drielsma involves a combination of radical liposuction with skin only excision and tightening.
-This approach preserves the underlying arteries, viens, nerves and lymphatic tissues and dramatically reduces wound healing problems that have classically been associated with this surgery.
+Further, this approach preserves the underlying arteries, viens, nerves and lymphatic tissues and dramatically reduces wound healing problems.
 Brachioplasty is now a relatively smooth procedure with predictable healing and low complications.

 Brachioplasty takes some 3 hours to perform.
 It is done under general anaesthetic with a one night hospital stay.
-There are no stitches to be removed as all are dissolving.
+Dr Drielsma uses dissolving stitches which do not require removal.

-Usually 2 weeks will be required off work.
-Gentle exercises can be commenced after 3-4 weeks, however, vigorous exercise should be avoided for 6-8 weeks.
+Usually you will require 2 weeks off work.
+You may commence gentle exercises after 3-4 weeks, however, avoid vigorous exercise for 6-8 weeks.
 It may take 2-3 months before returning to completely normal activity.

 Are there any risks?